15 Games That Will Keep Your Brain Sharp

 Turn the first switch on, then wait for 30 minutes and turn the second switch on.
 Next, go upstairs and examine the bulbs.
 The one that is turned off corresponds to the third switch; the one that is turned on and is still cold corresponds to the second switch; and the one that is turned on and is hot corresponds to the first switch.
 Since light bulbs heat up while in use, touching the bulbs is an easy (albeit slightly painful) way of figuring out which light is turned on by which switch.
 See?
 You’re brilliant!

-Question: Find the three-digit number using these clues.
+Question: Find the three-digit number using the three clues below.

 - The number 682 shares one digit with the number, and it is correctly placed.